Hot Cross Buns

 - and liquid ingredients.
 Process until mixed.
 Continue processing, adding remaining flour until dough forms a ball.
 Place dough in lightly oiled bowl and turn to grease top.
 Cover; let rise until dough tests ripe.

 SHAPING, RISING AND BAKING

 - Turn dough onto lightly floured surface; punch down to remove air bubbles.
 Divide into 3 parts.
 Divide each third into 6 pieces.
 Shape each piece into a smooth ball.
 Place on greased cookie sheet, sides touching.
 Cover; let rise until indentation remains after touching.
 Combine 1 egg yolk and 1 tablespoon water; brush buns.
 Bake in preheated 375º F oven for 10 to 12 minutes.
 Remove from cookie sheets; cool.
-Frost with Powdered Sugar Glaze or pipe thicker glaze into shape of a cross on each bun.
+Frost with Powdered Sugar Glaze or pipe Icing into shape of a cross on each bun.